Bampton, Oxfordshire: Culture

 Bampton Youth Centre was founded in 1984 in the former Victorian primary school building.

+In January 2026 The Bampton Obelisk was erected outside the Town Hall in the centre of the village.
+It was commissioned by the Parish Council using Section 106 funding and was designed, carved and installed by sculptor David Williams, a resident of the village.
+The Obelisk bears the heraldic shields of the owners of the village as recorded in the Domesday Book of 1086, village scenes, and village life including morris dancers, Aunt Sally, the Donkey Derby and the village's annual Shirt Race.
+The base bears text which tells a brief and selective history of the village.
+The obelisk is topped with gold leaf.

 Sport

 Bampton Town Football Club is affiliated to the Oxfordshire Football Association and plays at Buckland Road, Bampton.
 The club has senior, youth, junior, and veteran teams.
 The Bampton & District Aunt Sally Association, formed in 1971, plays the traditional throwing game Aunt Sally, which is played at pubs almost all of which are in Oxfordshire.
 Bampton Skatepark was built for the village's skateboarders and BMX riders.